 Only appearing in 'Birth of Evil', it is the source of all evil.
-Before it consume the universe, three deities: Odin, Ra, and Vishnu arrive to exterminate this great evil.
-Before it was completely destroyed, a fragment of it escapes and landed on Earth by killing the dinosaurs.
+Before it can consume the universe, three deities (Odin, Ra, and Vishnu) arrive to exterminate this great evil.
+Before it was completely destroyed, a fragment of it escaped and crashed forcefully on Earth in 65,000,000 BC.
 This is the original incarnation of Aku.

-Three anthropomorphic dogs that are dedicated to study their ancestors.
+Three anthropomorphic dogs are dedicated to studying legends that their ancestors were once animals.
 They convince the samurai to save their land from a coming beetle droid invasion.
 Their names are Sir Dreyfuss Alexander (Bulldog), Sir Angus McDuffy (Scottish Terrier), and Sir Colin Bartholomew Montgomery Rothchild III (Dachsund).

 A race from a peaceful, utopian society who were conquered and enslaved by the Critchellites, using the power of the Black Sphere.

 - And I Must Scream: The Black Sphere forces the Woolies into walking like animals and preventing them from speaking.

 - Made a Slave: Their entire race was enslaved